eaglewhatsapp1-cpu/Tumannina-OnlineShop/README.md

-# 🛍️ Tumāninah Veritas – Independent Shopify Test Build
+# 🛍️ Tumāninah Veritas – Independent Shopify Build

 Welcome to the **independent test build** of **Tumāninah Veritas Store**, a refined version cloned from the Lovable base project and optimized for direct **Shopify integration** and theme testing.